-(1) If the assessor requests the delegation of responsibility for a principal or secondary industrial property, the request shall be in writing to the department prior to October 1.
-The request shall include: the name of the property owner, the account number, the district code, the amount budgeted for appraisals of principal and secondary industrial properties by account number, the name and qualifications of the person to appraise the property, and the reason for the request.
+(1) If the assessor requests the delegation of responsibility for a state-appraised industrial property, the request shall be in writing to the department prior to October 1.
+The request shall include:

 (2) On or before November 15, the department shall either approve or deny the assessor's request for delegation of responsibility.
 The county must meet the following criteria:

-(a) The county industrial appraisal staff must be qualified to perform the appraisals of these industrial properties and adhere to department industrial appraisal standards.
+(a) The county industrial appraisal staff must be qualified to perform the appraisals of these industrial properties and adhere to the department’s industrial appraisal standards.

 (b) The county must maintain and achieve compliance with all the locally appraised property for which they currently have responsibility.